Revisiting light propagation over (loop) quantum Universe: Quantization and Born-Oppenheimer approximation

+The spectrum of the eigenvalue problem \eqref{eq:H-corr} is nondegenerate and continuous and consists of the entire real line.
+The eigenvectors $\xi^\mu_\mathbf{k}(v)$ can be found by numerical means via methods used in Refs.~\cite{Ashtekar:2006wn,MenaMarugan:2011me}.
 The properties of $\xi^\mu_\mathbf{k}$ and of the 1st order corrected Hamiltonian in \eqref{eq:H-corr} have been investigated in detail in \cite{Parvizi:2021ekr}.
-In particular the (essential part of the) spectrum of this Hamiltonian equals $\mathbb{R}^+$ and the eigenfunctions themselves retain the crucial properties of their background geometry counterparts (reflected wave behavior).
-In particular their large $v$ asymptotics has been investigated in detail in Appendix B of \cite{Parvizi:2021ekr}.
-This in turn allowed to directly apply the numerical methods of LQC (see for example \cite{MenaMarugan:2011me, Ashtekar:2006rx}) to construct the first-order solutions to \eqref{QG-Shroedinger-2} corresponding to a chosen spectral profile $c_{\mathbf{k}}(\mu)$. \cite{Parvizi:2021ekr}
+In particular, the (essential part of the) spectrum of this Hamiltonian equals $\mathbb{R}^+$, and the eigenfunctions themselves retain the crucial properties of their background geometry counterparts (reflected wave behavior).
+In particular, their large $v$ asymptotics have been investigated in detail in Appendix B of \cite{Parvizi:2021ekr}.
+This asymptotic behavior provides us with a precise definition of the label $\mu$ as the energy of dust field.
+The form of the asymptotic also implies that $\xi^\mu_{\mathbf{k}}$ are Dirac-delta normalizable.
+We can thus form out of them an orthonormal basis (for each value of ${\mathbf{k}}$ independently), setting